raspberrypilearning/getting-started-with-guis/en/step_5.md

 --- task ---

+Run your code.
 You should see a small text box appear.

 ![TextBox widget](images/text-box.png)